-MOUNTING PADS - CONTOURING THE TEAK FOR CURVED SURFACES - Provided by Scott R. (Folkes 39): "I taped a sheet of 3M 'Sandblaster' 60 grit (this paper cuts amazingly fast and doesn't load up) to my curved deck and transom where the pads would be mounted.
+MOUNTING PADS - CONTOURING THE TEAK FOR CURVED SURFACES - Provided by Folkes 39 owner: "I taped a sheet of 3M 'Sandblaster' 60 grit (this paper cuts amazingly fast and doesn't load up) to my curved deck and transom where the pads would be mounted.
 I then drew indicating lines on each teak pad then began to "Holystone" in reverse!
 I would check the indicating lines to adjust the cutting evenly and to know when I was finished."

-MAKING A TEMPLATE - Provided by Scott R. (Bristol 40 yawl): "I made a template of the transom curvature by laminating cereal box cardboard to the shape.
+MAKING A TEMPLATE - Provided by Bristol 40 yawl owner: "I made a template of the transom curvature by laminating cereal box cardboard to the shape.
 I taped a piece of cardboard on the transom where the bracket was going.
 I then laminated additional sheets of cardboard on top on the taped-down one and used a hot glue gun as the adhesive for the laminate.
 The template came off the transom with the correct curvature, which is now my template for cutting the Starboard."

-• SEALANT - On the outside where the fit should be flush, any sealant from Sikaflex to 4200 or 5200 is fine.
+• SEALANT - On the outside where the fit should be flush, any sealant/adhesive such as Sikaflex 291 to 3M 4200/5200 or an equivalent product is fine.
 The purpose is to make it watertight.

 - BACKING PLATES The bolt head or nut on the inside of the transom must have its load distributed.
 Any substantial marine material can be used as a backing plate: 316 stainless, aluminum plate, any of the hard plastics that are listed above.
 Depending on the thickness of the hull, a 1/8" (3mm) stainless steel plate or 3/4" (2 cm) plywood or synthetic is normally suitable.
-Washers alone are just not enough support - especially on modern lighter weight boats built to minimum tolerances. - The Backing Plate Kit we offer includes one 8mm thick aluminum plate and two M10 x 150mm Bolt Sets, fully threaded
+Washers alone are absolutely not enough support - especially on modern lighter weight boats built to minimum tolerances. - The Backing Plate Kit we offer includes one 8mm thick aluminum plate and two M10 x 150mm Bolt Sets, fully threaded

-Sikaflex, 4200 or 5200 are often fine to use if the inside is fairly flat and the plate is flush.
+Sikaflex, or 3M 4200/5200 is often fine to use if the inside is fairly flat and the plate is flush.